top of page

 2017 US Virgin Islands

-Alongside its work in USVI As a part of Help.NGO’s broader response to hurricane Ida and Maria in 2017, Help.NGO responded in Puerto Rico in a similar modality.
-In coordination with Cubic Mission Solutions and GATR, Help.NGO connectivity teams provided key communications infrastructure to affected communities across the entire Puerto Rican commonwealth, allowing them to reconnect with family as well as communicate with responding agencies so they could receive life-saving assistance.
+As part of its broader response to Hurricanes Irma and Maria in 2017, Help.NGO extended its operations to Puerto Rico.
+In coordination with Cubic Mission Solutions and GATR, Help.NGO’s connectivity teams deployed critical communications infrastructure across the commonwealth.
+These efforts allowed affected communities to reconnect with loved ones and facilitated communication with responding agencies, enabling the delivery of life-saving assistance.

 2017 Hurricane Harvey

-Help.NGO’s response to Dorian also featured field collaboration between AWS and Help.NGO subject matter experts.
-It marks the first use of 2x AWS Snowball Edge to augment Help.NGO’s UAS drone imagery processing pipeline.
-AWS SMEs were deployed to the Bahamas to assist Help.NGO personnel in ensuring successful deployment of this cutting-edge hardware solution.
-The introduction of SBE technology to Help.NGO’s existing UAS processing pipeline has allowed for a 14x improvement in processing throughput, vastly exceeding previous pipeline capabilities and more rapidly producing high-resolution actionable data for humanitarian personnel.
+A significant feature of Help.NGO’s response to Hurricane Dorian was its innovative collaboration with Amazon Web Services (AWS).
+This response marked the first use of two AWS Snowball Edge (SBE) devices to enhance Help.NGO’s UAS drone imagery processing pipeline.
+AWS subject matter experts deployed to the Bahamas worked closely with Help.NGO personnel to ensure the successful implementation of this cutting-edge hardware.
+The integration of SBE technology resulted in a 14x improvement in processing throughput, enabling the rapid production of high-resolution, actionable data for humanitarian teams.

 2020 Louisiana Hurricane